This is the first blog post for IndependentContractorCompliance.com, a website dedicated to three objectives:

 Also in 2008, the national media began to report on class actions that had been filed against FedEx Ground, in which the plaintiffs alleged that its drivers, whom the company treated as independent contractors, should be recharacterized by the courts as common law employees.
 By 2008, unions at the national and local levels had also begun a concerted effort to organize workers that they claimed were misclassified “employees.”

-This blog collects an array of legal and business materials on independent contractor misclassification.
+This blog collects an array of legal and business materials on independent contractor misclassification and compliance.
 The publisher of the blog assembled and catalogued a substantial portion of those materials on this site as a legal resource for those interested in this subject of national importance.

-By clicking on the “Resources/Links” tab on the left side of this site, viewers of this new blog can obtain the most comprehensive directory of legal and business resources available to the public on topics relating to independent contractor (IC) compliance and misclassification.
+By clicking on the “Resources/Links” tab on the side of this site or at the top, viewers of this new blog can obtain the most comprehensive directory of legal and business resources available to the public on topics relating to IC compliance and misclassification.
 The topics are:

 - State and Federal IC Bills and Laws